 Understand the effects of pharmacological agents on the human body.

-It’s not uncommon for a physical therapy patient to have one or more conditions treated by medication including chronic pain, heart disease, arthritis, or high blood pressure.
-In PHT 724, Pharmacology and Pathophysiology II, you’ll examine the therapeutic and adverse effects of medications for these health issues and explore how these pharmacological agents impact physical therapy and patient management.
+It’s not uncommon for a physical therapy patient to be taking mediation to treat one or more conditions like chronic pain, heart disease, arthritis, or high blood pressure.
+In this course, you’ll examine the therapeutic and adverse effects of medications for these health issues and explore how these pharmacological agents impact physical therapy and patient management.